 Made famous by Jordan Spieth, this grip is a powerful antidote for golfers who get too "handsy," specifically with their dominant trail hand.

-• How to do it: As the name implies, you simply reverse your hand positions.
-Your left hand (for righties) goes *below* your right hand.
+- How to do it: As the name implies, you simply reverse your hand positions.
+Your left hand (for righties) goes below your right hand.
 Your right hand takes the higher position on the grip, with your left hand joining below it.
-Gths will automatically help to level out your shoulders at address, a common trait amnong great putters.
+This will automatically help to level out your shoulders at address, a common trait among great putters.

-• Why it’s great: Placing the left hand lower effectively takes the right hand and its tendency to "flip" at the ball out of play.
+- Why it’s great: Placing the left hand lower effectively takes the right hand and its tendency to "flip" at the ball out of play.
 Since the lead arm is now more connected and aligned with the club, it forces the stroke to be controlled by the rocking of the shoulders and torso.
-If you struggle with inconsistent strikes or pushing/pulling putts, gave his a serious try.
+If you struggle with inconsistent strikes or pushing/pulling putts, give this a serious try.

 3. The Claw Grip (The Modern Solution)